 - Increased Innovation

 - Creativity is “a mental process in which two or more bits of information come together.”
 Getting creative is about mixing up your thinking process to open yourself to new ways of putting things together.
 Obviously, when you have a more diverse team of people doing this, you can get more creativity flowing.

 - Increased Productivity

 - As our culture itself becomes more diverse, people are becoming more comfortable in diverse environments.
 Diverse environments suggest an openness in thinking and an acceptance of diverse experiences.
 This, in turn, will encourage team members to feel safe in expressing ideas and getting involved in completing projects.

 - Higher Profit Margins

-The equipment and asset finance industry could benefit significantly by stoking the flames of potential within the youngest members of their team.
+The equipment finance industry could benefit significantly by stoking the flames of potential within the youngest members of their team.
 These individuals are leading the way and are the heirs to the hypothetical throne that is our industry.